-I had spoken to a few friends about it that I had met on my travels and gathered as much information as I could before I purchased mu first cup off Amazon.
-(I use Amazon for everything in India, it’s a great way to not get ripped off by the locals!)
+I had spoken to a few friends about it that I had met on my travels and gathered as much information as I could before I purchased my first cup off Amazon.
+Amazon is a great way to not get ripped off by the locals!
 I ordered a size medium as generally a small is for teenagers and a large is for women that are over 30 or have had a child.
 When it arrived my jaw dropped.
 I couldn’t believe how big it was and was sure that it wasn’t going to fit.
-Before I could think about it too much and chicken out, I ordered a small.
+Before I could think about it too much and chicken out, I ordered a small size.

-Eventually the day of my period rolled around and I was a little nervous.
+Eventually, the day of my period rolled around and I was a little nervous.
 I used the “C” shape method to insert it because I just didn’t get the other method, and I still don’t.
-I read you are supposed to run a finger around the bottom of the cup once it has been inserted to make sure it has suctioned properly and there will be no leaks.
+You are supposed to run a finger around the bottom of the cup once it has been inserted to make sure it has suctioned properly and there will be no leaks.
 I managed this in the most awkward of ways in my classic style and decided it was done right.

 When I first got my period I was using tampons for years and in the past 2 years I had moved to pads.
 I have no idea why I did either of those things, it’s just what I felt comfortable with at the time.
-From the blood I would see on them, I think I had a vague idea of what to expect but I was wrong.
+From the blood I would see on them, I think I had a vague idea of what to expect.
+But I was so wrong!

-In the first 2 days of my period I was changing my cup every 8 hours and after that I moved down to every 12 hours.
-The cup had ml measurement lines in it for both 7.5ml and 15ml, during the first 3 days of my period I was sitting around the 7.5ml mark each time I changed it and for the last 2-3 days I wasn’t getting anywhere close to the 7.5ml line.
+In the first 2 days of my period, I was changing my menstrual cup every 8 hours.
+And after that, I moved down to every 12 hours.
+The cup had ml measurement lines in it for both 7.5ml and 15ml.
+During the first 3 days of my period I was sitting around the 7.5ml mark each time I changed it.
+And for the last 2-3 days, I wasn’t getting anywhere close to the 7.5ml line.